 Conference Room and Student Study spaces

-Located on the third floor, the Bruce and Phyllis Nicholas Student Conference Room is for Engineering student organizational meetings only.
+Located on the third floor, the Bruce and Phyllis Nicholas Student Conference Room is for Engineering student organizational meetings only, NOT student study places.
 Room 313 has seating capacity for 10, and a state-of-the-art monitor with solstice access and a white board wall.
 Book online.
 View policies.

 The Second Floor Conference Room is for University faculty, graduate students or staff meetings.
 Room 202 has seating capacity for 10, and a state-of-the-art monitor with solstice access.
 Book online.
 View policies.

 NOTE: Students, faculty, and staff must use their personal Engineering account (NOT your NetID or RUID) credentials to make a room reservation.
 To confirm if you already have an Engineering account and/or forgot your password, please click here.
-If you do not have an Engineering account or have questions, please stop by Room B124 in the Engineering Building.
+If you do not have an Engineering account or have questions, please stop by Room B124 in the Engineering Building or submit a support ticket HERE.